Accidental Friendly FraudThe Pain of Unintentional Chargebacks is Just as Bad as Deliberate Dispute Fraud

 Accidental Friendly Fraud

-The buyer is not trying to hurt your business.
+Usually, the cardholder genuinely believed they had good reason to dispute a charge.
+The buyer is probably not trying to hurt your business.
 In fact, they may not even realize that a chargeback was filed at all.
-Regardless of what the buyer intended, the end result is the same.
+But, regardless of what the buyer intended, the end result is the same.

 In this post, we’ll take a look at accidental friendly fraud.
 We’ll see how it differs from other chargeback sources and examine what you can do to protect your business.